Social Media is Turning us into Suffering Cyborgs: On the Problem of Scale in a Time of Strangers

 After starting with a robust chapter on method (including a discussion of what I call “Judeo-Inflection” in a reading of Levinas, and including a comparison of phenomenology and empiricism and their differing senses of basic inter-human indebtedness), I end with a chapter on politics where I draw out implications from the phenomenology of pardon and pause for questions of civic friendship/love, civic hope, and civic forgiveness.
 Following on some of my earlier work, I highlight Levinas’ critique of liberalism, and I show how the pardon/pausal modes of “trembling agency”–found in the Judeo-inflected spaces of Covenantality and the overlapping Times of Genesis and Exodus–can serve us well in a contemporary context.

-Written for a general audience, and set in the context of current-day American socio-politics, this guide sets out to pursue the unexpected details and implications of the following simple (but of course, not so simple) claim: In a pluralistic democracy, we are civically responsible for — and must feel viscerally responsible for — even neighbors whose ideas we hate.
+Written for a general audience, and set in the context of the worsening rift in American civics, the book pursues the unexpected details and implications of the following simple (but of course, not so simple) claim: In a pluralistic democracy, we must protect even neighbors whose views and values we hate.
+We are civically responsible for — and must feel responsible for — even the ones on the “other” side.

 The Miracle Option in Interfaith: From Literacy to Liturgy (website, guide-book, and webinar/workshop; in progress)